- Boudoir Photography Defined

 Your model's hands should be placed intentionally.

 Have her place them lightly on her breasts, or have her playfully tuck her hair behind her ear.
 Simulate real-life flirting strategies that women do subconsciously.
 I actually looked into subconscious flirting techniques when I first started shooting boudoir and began mimicking some of these hand motions in my shots.
 It works great!
+By the way, we have got great article about nude male photography tips too, check it out!

 With that, you have a host of boudoir photography tips to help you get things started.